 Gray, red, blue, white, sable, black, and brown can all show up in their coats

-Owners with plenty of time for training, hunters, families that need a guard dog
+Owners with plenty of time for training, hunters, and families that need a guard dog

-Though they are not recognized by the American Kennel Club as an officially sanctioned breed, this dog has enjoyed popularity in the United States since the early 1900s.
-If you’re wondering whether this hard-working dog breed might be the right pet for you, read on to discover everything you’ll need to know – from buying Alaskan Shepherd puppies, to their temperament, dietary requirements, and more.
+Though the American Kennel Club does not recognize them as an officially sanctioned breed, the Alaskan Shepherd has enjoyed popularity in the United States since the early 1900s.
+If you’re wondering whether this hard-working dog breed might be the right pet for you, read on to discover everything you’ll need to know, from buying Alaskan Shepherd puppies to their temperament, dietary requirements, and more.

-To understand whether an Alaskan Shepherd might be the right pet for you, it’s useful to consider the characteristics and behaviors of its two parent breeds.
-Let’s take a closer look at the Alaskan Malamute and German Shepherd in turn, before discussing the attributes unique to this crossbreed dog.
+To understand whether an Alaskan Shepherd dog might be the right pet for you, it’s helpful to consider the characteristics and behaviors of the two parent breeds.
+Let’s take a closer look at the Alaskan Malamute and German Shepherd before discussing the attributes unique to this crossbreed dog.

 As far back as 4,000 years ago, it is speculated that Paleo-Indian tribes migrated from Asia to North America via a land bridge that was only passable due to lower ocean levels.
 DNA evidence suggests that the Alaskan Malamute that forms part of the Alaskan Shepherd’s heritage is descended from the earliest dogs to have reached North America via this land bridge.

-Uncommon amongst any dog breed, the Alaskan Shepherd has ancient genes that sometimes produce surprising results.
-Whereas most dogs of this breed weigh between 60 and 80 pounds, the largest examples can weigh in excess of 120 pounds!
+The Alaskan Shepherd has ancient genes that sometimes produce surprising results.
+Whereas most dogs weigh between 60 and 80 pounds, the largest examples can weigh more than 120 pounds!

-With proper training and discipline, the Alaskan Shepherd can be seen to get along with just about any sort of animal.
-As puppies, they may not be as inclined to spend time with other dogs (and especially not cats or rabbits).
-Once they grow older and naturally mellow out, though, they can be very sociable and welcoming dogs.
+With proper training and discipline, the Alaskan Shepherd can get along with any animal.
+As puppies, they may not be as inclined to spend time with other dogs.
+Once they grow older and naturally mellow out, they can be very sociable and welcoming dogs.

 Things to Know When Owning an Alaskan Shepherd

-Adopting an Alaskan Shepherd will almost certainly be a large investment of your time, money, and attention.
-Before you take the plunge and decide to keep one as a pet, consider the following aspects of being a responsible owner for one:
+Adopting an Alaskan Shepherd will certainly be a large investment of time, money, and attention.
+Before you take the plunge and decide to keep one as a pet, consider the following aspects of being a responsible owner:

-When fully grown, Alaskan Shepherds will require between two and three cups of dry dog food per day.
-They’re a rather large breed, so be sure that you can afford their significant monthly food costs!
-With many dry dog foods costing an average of $1–2 per day, a single Alaskan Shepherd can add $30 to $60 to your grocery bill each month.
+When fully grown, Alaskan Shepherds require 2 to 3 cups of dry dog food per day.
+They’re a relatively large breed, so be sure that you can afford their significant monthly food costs!
+With many dry dog foods costing an average of $1–2 per day, a single Alaskan Shepherd can add $30 to $60 to your monthly grocery bill.

-Coming from the genes of two hearty, hard-working dog breeds, the Alaskan Shepherd feels a constant need for activity even into its old age.
-Possessed of great stores of energy and endurance, they love being taken outdoors for walks, runs, and hikes.
+Coming from the genes of two hearty, hard-working dog breeds, the Alaskan Shepherd constantly needs exercise even into its old age.
+They love being taken outdoors for walks, runs, and hikes.
 A good baseline to shoot for is an hour per day of moderate activity, though they can easily handle more without complaint.

 With their intelligent, inquisitive natures and constant desire for stimulation, Alaskan Shepherds require a significant investment of time in their training.
-From the time they’re a puppy until they’re old and gray, they will enjoy the mental stimulation of learning new tricks and commands.
-If you like a dog that you can play games with, the Alaskan Shepherd is an excellent choice!
+From when they’re a puppy until they’re old and gray, they enjoy the mental stimulation of learning new tricks and commands.
+If you like a dog you can play games with, the Alaskan Shepherd is an excellent choice!

-The incredibly dense, medium-length coat of an Alaskan Shepherd is prone to heavy bouts of shedding.
-This is especially true in the spring and fall when they will lose one coat to prepare for the season ahead.
-Weekly brushings will suffice for most of the year, but this should be increased to a daily frequency during their shedding seasons.
+An Alaskan Shepherd’s incredibly dense, medium-length coat is prone to heavy bouts of shedding.
+This is especially true in the spring and fall, when they will lose one coat to prepare for the season ahead.
+Weekly brushings will suffice for most of the year, but this should be increased to daily brushing during the shedding seasons.